Planet Labs: Flock satellite constellations

 Planet's PlanetScope Dove satellite constellation is designed to observe Earth.
-By using several small satellites, CubeSats, the constellation produces three to five meters high resolution images of Earth.
+By using several small satellites, CubeSats, the constellation produces high resolution images of Earth — 3-5 m per pixel.
 The flock collects images from latitudes that are within 52 degrees of Earth's equator.
 A large portion of the world's agricultural regions and population lie within the area imaged by the flock.
 Initially, the mission used the ISS (International Space Station) and different track launch vehicles to get in orbit.

 Dove

 Planet's Dove satellites are CubeSats that weigh 4 kg (1000 times lower than other commercial imaging satellites), 10 × 10 × 30 cm in length, width and height, orbit at a height of about 400 km and provide imagery with a resolution of 3–5 m and envisaged environmental, humanitarian, and business applications.